 String Of Peas, String Of Pearls: Senecio Rowleyanus

-Senecio Rowleyanus are plants that hail from South Africa.
+Senecio Rowleyanus hails from South Africa.
 These plants are well known for their versatility and beauty.

-The stems of this plant can grow to around 3 ft long, So you can choose to hang them or trail them, whatever you like!
+The stems of this plant can grow to around 3 ft (90 cm) long, So you can choose to hang them or trail them, whatever you like!

 What’s more, when you cut this plant, the stems will often split in two and continue to grow – and sometimes, they will split into more than two!
 The stems of this plant are lined with leaves that resemble little peas – hence the name: String of Peas.